 Waves and Their Applications in Technologies for Information Transfer support students’ understanding of the physical principles used in a wide variety of existing and emerging technologies.
 As such, this core idea helps students answer the question, “How are waves used to transfer energy and send and store information?”
 Students are able to apply understanding of how wave properties and the interactions of electromagnetic radiation with matter can transfer information across long distances, store information, and investigate nature on many scales.
 Models of electromagnetic radiation as either a wave of changing electric and magnetic fields or as particles are developed and used.
 Students understand that combining waves of different frequencies can make a wide variety of patterns and thereby encode and transmit information.
 Students can demonstrate their understanding by explaining how the principles of wave behavior and wave interactions with matter are used in technological devices to transmit and capture information and energy.

 Across the set of high school Introductory Physics standards particular emphasis is placed on science and engineering practices of developing and using models, analyzing and interpreting data, using mathematics, and engaging in argument from evidence.
-Students are expected to use mathematical representations and models to quantitatively and qualitatively describe, evaluate, and make predictions of a variety of phenomena such as motion, energy, and waves.
+Students are expected to use mathematical and graphical representations and models to quantitatively and qualitatively describe, evaluate, and make predictions of a variety of phenomena such as motion, energy, and waves.
 Students should be able to use multiple types of models and compare their merits and limitations, level of detail and accuracy, and use them as a basis for explanations or arguments about underlying concepts or processes.
 The standards call for students to critique competing ideas and evaluate design solutions using data and evidence relevant to high school science.
 Analyzing and interpreting data gathered during investigations or experiments, such as of magnetic fields and electric current, wave properties, or motion, also contributes to students’ development of explanations and arguments using relevant, quantitative evidence.
 The application of these practices across the core ideas provides students a rich grounding in Introductory Physics.

+PS1.
+Matter and Its Interactions

+HS-PS1-8.
+Develop a model to illustrate the energy released or absorbed during the processes of fission, fusion, and radioactive decay.

+Clarification Statements:

+Examples of models include simple qualitative models, such as pictures or diagrams.

+Types of radioactive decays include alpha, beta, and gamma.

+State Assessment Boundary:

+Quantitative calculations of energy released or absorbed are not expected in state assessment.

+[Note: HS-PS1-1, HS-PS1-2, HS-PS1-3, HS-PS1-4, HS-PS1-5, HS-PS1-6, and HS-PS1-7 are found in Chemistry.]

 PS2.
 Motion and Stability: Forces and Interactions